nc1BitW/BitWanga-public/README.md

 Own your bank.
 Own your social links.
 Own your privacy.
 Wear naturaly your telecom infrastructure as your digital institution.

-Layer 3 on top of the bests projects.
+Layer 3 on top of the best projects.
 @bitwanga

 # Societal mathematics